What is AnaCredit?

-AnaCredit will be based on harmonised concepts and definitions and on a complete coverage for (at least) all euro area member states, ensuring more comparability.
-Therefore it will improve the statistical information basis for the Eurosystem in a significant way.
+AnaCredit is based on harmonised concepts and definitions and on a complete coverage for (at least) all euro area member states, ensuring more comparability.
+Therefore it improves the statistical information basis for the Eurosystem in a significant way.

 The key to making good decisions is having a clear view of the situation.
-This is why central banks need good statistics, like the ones to be provided by AnaCredit.
-Clear and detailed information would greatly assist monetary policy decision-making and help keep the financial system sound and transparent.
+This is why central banks need good statistics.
+Fully analysed statistics provided by AnaCredit will contribute to clearer and more detailed information used to assist monetary policy decision-making and help keep the financial system sound and transparent.
 This will bring important benefits for everyone: policy makers and supervisors, but also banks and, eventually, citizens.

 What does AnaCredit do differently?

-For the first time we will have data with such a level of detail for all euro area member states, and these data will be fully comparable because they will be based on harmonised concepts and definitions.
-Therefore AnaCredit will allow analyses and comparisons that cannot be provided based on currently available aggregated data.
-These analyses are important parts of key central banking policy functions, such as monetary policy preparation and implementation and macroprudential oversight.
+AnaCredit provides data with a deep level of detail for all euro area member states, and these data are fully comparable because they are based on harmonised concepts and definitions.
+Therefore AnaCredit enables analyses and comparisons that could not be provided based on previous aggregated data.
+These analyses are important parts of key central banking policy functions, such as monetary policy preparation and implementation, and macroprudential oversight.

-For instance, AnaCredit will provide detailed data on the availability of credit to enterprises, including small and medium-sized enterprises (SMEs), for which we now have only partial information based on some surveys.
-Differences in the supply as well as demand conditions for different economic sectors or categories of firms (e.g. small vs large, manufacture vs services) will become apparent, something currently hidden behind the aggregates.
+For instance, AnaCredit provides detailed data on the availability of credit to enterprises, including small and medium-sized enterprises (SMEs), for which we previously only had partial information based on some surveys.
+Differences in the supply as well as demand conditions for different economic sectors or categories of firms (e.g. small vs large, manufacture vs services) are now apparent – something previously hidden behind the aggregates.
 Reliable information on SMEs’ access to bank loans is very important for monetary policy decisions as SMEs are the backbone of the European economy and the main employers, and their financing conditions depend almost uniquely on banks.
-The granular data collected by AnaCredit will also be used to assess the development of corporate debt and its sustainability for this specific category of firms, which is very important when assessing the risk associated with certain classes of banks’ exposures.
+The granular data collected by AnaCredit is also used to assess the development of corporate debt and its sustainability for this specific category of firms, which is very important when assessing the risk associated with certain classes of banks’ exposures.

-With harmonised reporting through AnaCredit, it will also be possible to evaluate the total loan exposure of a company towards all euro area banks, including cross-border exposures.
-This is currently missing, due to incomplete or not fully comparable information.
-Bank supervisors will be able to detect when a particular company is showing signs of delayed repayments to one or more banks, assess the creditworthiness of that company and evaluate the potential risk for the banks exposed to it.
+Harmonised reporting through AnaCredit also enables evaluation of the total loan exposure of a company towards all euro area banks, including cross-border exposures.
+This was previously missing, due to incomplete or not fully comparable information.
+Bank supervisors are now able to detect when a particular company is showing signs of delayed repayments to one or more banks, assess the creditworthiness of that company and evaluate the potential risk for the banks exposed to it.

 Why does the ECB want so much data?

 AnaCredit only asks for and collects the data that are strictly necessary.
-The ECB’s Governing Council is in the process of deciding on the first stage of the project.
-For this first stage only data on loans to corporations (and other legal entities) are requested, and only as long as these loans are larger than €25,000.
+At present only data on loans to corporations (and other legal entities) are requested, and only as long as these loans are larger than €25,000.
 The use of a relatively low threshold is especially relevant to close large data gaps related to the analysis of the financing of small and medium-sized enterprises across the euro area.

 Will my neighbour see how much I owe my bank?

 In general, the ECB does not need and does not want to know the identity of private household borrowers.
-If, at some point in the future, the ECB Governing Council considers extending AnaCredit to loans to private households, for example real estate loans, those data will in any case be anonymised.
-As a safeguard, and to ensure the appropriateness of the draft legal text in this respect, the ECB also consulted the European Data Protection Supervisor, whose guidance has been fully taken into consideration.
+If, at some point in the future, the ECB Governing Council considers extending AnaCredit to loans to private households – for example real estate loans – those data will be anonymised.
+As a safeguard, and to ensure the appropriateness of the legal text in this respect, the ECB also consulted the European Data Protection Supervisor, whose guidance has been fully taken into consideration.